Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

 The spatial context, including the environment and location, plays a crucial role in determining social acceptance and adherence to social norms when it comes to immersive MR street play.
-People perceive that open spaces, such as parks, are more suitable for engaging, while crowded and busy spaces or potentially unsafe situations, like sidewalks, are considered inappropriate.
-One online reviewer expressed a strong objection to the video depicting people playing the MOFA games: \emph{"The park, yes, that works but a busy street, are they just out of touch with reality?"} (L13)
+People perceived that open spaces, such as parks, are more suitable, while crowded and busy spaces or potentially unsafe situations, like sidewalks, are considered inappropriate.
+One online reviewer (L13) expressed a strong objection to the video depicting people playing the MOFA games: \dquote{The park, yes, that works, but a busy street, are they just out of touch with reality?}

-Reviewers who favor the game envisioned the success of the game should be tied with open areas in urban parks rather than crowded areas: \emph{"This is doing all the right things and I think I'll get one (the game), though I think their videos are doing a disservice showing people playing in crowded areas.
-Show people playing in parks surrounded by people bored on picnic blankets...in Dolores Park when the weather turns nice in April."} (L16)

-Certain venues also provide social acceptance to the immersive MR street play, as one commented \emph{"If Pokemon GO had this during its hay-day the dork factor would have been socially acceptable"} (L15).
+People who favored the game envisioned that the success of the game should be tied to open areas in urban parks rather than crowded areas.
+For example, L16 commented that \dquote{This is doing all the right things and I think I'll get one (the game), though I think their videos are doing a disservice showing people playing in crowded areas.
+Show people playing in parks surrounded by people bored on picnic blankets...in Dolores Park when the weather turns nice in April.} Certain venues also provide social acceptance to the immersive MR street play, as L15 commented \dquote{If Pokémon GO had this during its heyday, the dork factor would have been socially acceptable.}